HelenGlover/Programming-Concepts-/README.md

 # Programming-Concepts-
-Coursework for CSC151 Programming Concepts
+A collection of projects for my computer class, Programming Concepts
 # Languages:

 Ruby